Tales of Monkey Island: Setting and characters

 Tales of Monkey Island is set several years after the events of Escape from Monkey Island.
-The designers discarded the Tri-Island Area - the setting of the game's predecessors - in favor of a new locale: the Gulf of Melange.
+The designers discarded the Tri-Island Area—the setting of the game's predecessors—in favor of a new locale: the Gulf of Melange.
 The game follows Guybrush Threepwood (Dominic Armato), a pirate who is naïve and hapless, yet successful.
 Before the game's beginning, Guybrush spends years locating the elements needed to create the Cursed Cutlass of Kaflu, a voodoo weapon capable of destroying his nemesis, the demon pirate LeChuck (Adam Harrington, Kevin Blackton and later Earl Boen).
 As with other Monkey Island games, LeChuck vies for the love of Elaine Marley-Threepwood (Alexandra Boyd), the wife of Guybrush Threepwood and former governor of the Tri-Island Area.
-In the events immediately before the game, LeChuck kidnaps Elaine.
-Guybrush pursues LeChuck with the voodoo cutlass.
+In the events immediately before the game, LeChuck kidnaps Elaine, and Guybrush pursues him with the voodoo cutlass.

 Several ancillary characters from earlier games in the series return in Tales of Monkey Island, including the Voodoo Lady (Alison Ewing), an enigmatic voodoo priestess who advises Guybrush in his quests; Stan (Gavin Hammon), a stereotypical salesman and business opportunist; and Murray (Denny Delk), a talking skull with delusions of grandeur.
-The game introduces new characters to the series, such as Morgan LeFlay (Nicki Rapp), a competent and athletic female bounty hunter who idolizes Guybrush.
-Other additions to the cast include Coronado DeCava, an explorer and former lover of the Voodoo Lady (Andrew Chaikin), and the Marquis de Singe (Jared Emerson-Johnson), an antagonistic French nobleman and doctor.
+The game introduces new characters to the series, such as Morgan LeFlay (Nicki Rapp), a competent and athletic female bounty hunter who idolizes Guybrush, and Reginald Van Winslow (Roger L. Jackson), the former captain of the Screaming Narwhal who becomes Guybrush's first mate.
+Other additions to the cast include Coronado DeCava (Andrew Chaikin), an explorer and former lover of the Voodoo Lady, and the Marquis de Singe (Jared Emerson-Johnson), an antagonistic French nobleman and doctor.